 Ligaments are a connective tissue made from collagen fibres and they attach bone to bone at joints.
 Ligaments help to stabilise the joint and can become damaged if the joint is forced beyond its’ usual range of motion.
 An example of a commonly damaged ligament is the Anterior Cruciate Ligament of the knee.
 Sprains of this ligament occur most frequently in sports involving pivoting . e.g. football, basketball, netball, downhill skiing.
 Other common areas of injury are the ankles and wrists (from falls).
 Ligament sprains are more common in females which may be connected to our hormones.
-Risk of sprains is increased by muscle fatigue, poor form, sudden increase in training and insufficient warm up before training can all increase the risk of future problems so return to training should be well managed.
+Risk of sprains is increased by muscle fatigue, poor form, sudden increase in training and insufficient warm-up.
+Previous injury also increases the risk of future problems so return to training should be well managed.

 Sprains are classified at three grades or levels:

-Grade 1 – Some stretched fibres but a normal range of movement at the joint.
+Some stretched fibres but a normal range of movement at the joint.
 There will be some heat, swelling and pain as the blood vessels in the ligament are broken along with the collagen fibres.
-Initial treatment should follow the P.R.I.C.E. protocol followed by optimal loading through remedial exercise and soft tissue therapy.
+Initial treatment should follow the P.R.I.C.E. protocol followed by optimal loading through remedial exercise and Soft tissue therapy.
 Grade 1 sprains take 2 to 3 weeks to heal.